ardriveapp/pub-docs/docs/src/docs/arfs/data-model.md

 Because of Arweave's permanent and immutable nature, traditional file structure operations such as renaming and moving files or folders cannot be accomplished by simply updating on-chain data.
 ArFS works around this by defining an append-only transaction data model based on the metadata tags found in the Arweave [Transaction Headers.](https://docs.arweave.org/developers/server/http-api#transaction-format)

-This model uses a bottom-up reference method.
+This model uses a bottom-up reference method, which avoids race conditions in file system updates.
 Each file contains metadata that refers to the parent folder, and each folder contains metadata that refers to its parent drive.
+A top-down data model would require the parent model (i.e. a folder) to store references to its children.

-This allows a client to construct the state of a drive or folder that has the look and feel of a traditional file system.
+These defined entities allow the state of the drive to be constructed by a client to look and feel like a file system

 - Drive Entities contain folders and files